-The Solar Decathlon Europe 2021 (in 2022) will take place this summer in the German city of Wuppertal.
-This international event gathers multidisciplinary researchers and sustainability experts to showcase cutting-edge research and technologies surrounding sustainable architecture, renewable energy, water, waste and food systems.
-The ultimate goal is to catalyse the transition towards a socially inclusive and ecologically regenerative future.
+The Solar Decathlon Europe 2021 (in 2022) took place over summer in the German city of Wuppertal.
+This international event gathered multidisciplinary researchers and sustainability experts to showcase cutting-edge research and technologies surrounding sustainable architecture, renewable energy, water, waste and food systems.
+The ultimate outcomes catalysed the transition towards a socially inclusive and ecologically regenerative future.

 We are happy to echo the official SDE21»22 programme, which has been released by the SDE21»22 Host City Executives.
-The event is set to take place from the 10th – 26th June, 2022.
-At the heart of the SDE21»22 are eighteen Teams who will breathe life into their concepts, transforming them into tangible and functional buildings.
-The Teams’ eighteen innovative prototypes will form part of a living laboratory to further explore resource-responsible communities.
-Visitors will be given guided tours of the Solar Campus to gain a glimpse into the future of sustainable cities.
+The event took place from the 10th – 26th June, 2022.
+At the heart of the SDE21»22 were eighteen Teams who breathed life into their concepts, transforming them into tangible and functional buildings.
+The Teams’ eighteen innovative prototypes formed part of a living laboratory to further explore resource-responsible communities.
+Visitors were given guided tours of the Solar Campus to gain a glimpse into the future of sustainable cities.

 The Wuppertal Solar Campus will be open to visitors for guided tours on the following eleven days in June 2022: 10th-12th, 16th-19th and 22nd-26th.
 These guided tours are excellent opportunities for networking and learning more about sustainability sciences.
 During the non-public days, various technical measurements and jury visits will determine the SDE21»22 final results and winning Teams.